SaugatGhimire321/drf-elasticsearch/readme.md

     ```docker-compose exec web python manage.py create_index  --rebuild```

     This command builds index for every single row and every single token(word) in the database.
-But what actually is an index in elasticsearch?
+But what actually is an index in Elasticsearch?
 I'll explain after we run the project.

 3. ### Goto localhost:8000